talkable/talkable-docs/source/web_hooks.rst

    Talkable Webhooks on a given account.
 Talkable includes a key parameter in Webhooks which are unique to each account as a way to identify Talkable as an authorized server.
-Your Talkable Webhook security key can be found in the Webhook setup page after at least one Webhook is created.
+Your Talkable Webhook security key can be found in the Webhook set up page after at least one Webhook is created.

 Talkable Webhooks will trigger automatically based on associated events defined by Webhook type.